Free Online IP Address Checker

 - Open the page — your public IPv4 and IPv6 addresses appear immediately.

-- Approximate ISP and country are shown below the addresses.
+- Read the approximate ISP and country below the addresses.

-- Click "Copy" next to any value to copy it to your clipboard.
+- Click Copy next to any value to grab it to your clipboard.

 What Is an IP Address Checker?

-Every device connected to the internet has at least one IP address.
-Inside your home network you have a private address (usually `192.168.x.x` or `10.x.x.x`) that's only meaningful on the local network.
-To reach the public internet, your router translates those private addresses to its single public IP via NAT.
+Every device on the internet has at least one IP address.
+Inside your home network you have a private address (usually 192.168.x.x or 10.x.x.x) that's only meaningful on the local LAN.
+To reach the public internet your router translates those private addresses to its single public IP via NAT, and that public IP is what every external site sees.

 Frequently Asked Questions